remi/teamocil/README.md

 # Teamocil

-Teamocil is a simple tool used to automatically create sessions, windows and splits in `tmux` with Ruby and YAML.
-Like [tmuxinator](https://github.com/aziz/tmuxinator), but with splits, not just windows.
+Teamocil is a simple tool used to automatically create sessions, windows and splits in [tmux](http://tmux.sourceforge.net/) with YAML files.

 ## Usage